At-Home Solutions for Seborrheic Keratosis Removal

 7. Turmeric

-Mix a small amount of turmeric powder with water to use turmeric for SK to form a paste.
-Apply the paste to the affected area and leave it on for 10-15 minutes before rinsing off with warm water.
-Repeat this process twice weekly until the lesions disappear.
+Turmeric, widely used in traditional medicine for its anti-inflammatory and antioxidant effects, can be helpful for SK.
+Mix a small amount of the powder with water to use turmeric to create a paste.
+Apply this paste to the SK area and leave for 10-15 minutes before rinsing with warm water.
+Conduct this treatment twice a week until you observe an improvement in the lesions.

 8. Green Tea

-To use green tea for SK, steep a green tea bag in hot water for a few minutes.
-Allow the tea bag to cool, and then apply it to the affected area.
-Leave the tea bag on for 10-15 minutes before removing it.
-Repeat this process daily until the lesions disappear.
+Green tea, abundant in antioxidants, is known for its anti-inflammatory and antimicrobial qualities.
+For SK, steep a green tea bag in hot water, let it cool, and then apply it to the affected area for 10-15 minutes.
+Repeat this daily until the lesions vanish.

 9. Garlic